 Orange Cracked-Wheat Bread

-Pour cracked wheat into large bowl.
+1. Pour cracked wheat into large bowl.
 Pour boiling water over, stir, and let stand for 20 minutes.
 Add butter and stir until melted.
 Add honey, orange juice, orange zest, and salt and mix well.
-Stir in whole wheat flour and instant dry yeast and beat for 2 minutes.
-Gradually stir in enough bread flour to make a medium-soft dough.
+Stir in whole-wheat flour and instant dry yeast and beat for 2 minutes.
+Gradually stir in enough bread flour to make a medium-s29t dough.

 Regular Yeast or Instant?

 If a recipe calls for dissolving the yeast in a small amount of warm water before adding to the remaining ingredients, you can use regular yeast or cake yeast.
-If the yeast is added to the ingredients along with the all-purpose flour, be sure to use instant yeast; it dissolves more easily in the smaller amount of liquid available in a batter.
+If the yeast is added to the ingredients along with the all-purpose flour, be sure to use instant yeast; it dissolves more easily in the smaller amount of liquid.